 The first picture is usually one showing the flower (often with my hand holding it so you can determine the flower size),

-The second from the left starts out showing roses on drip line (a generic picture of plants on drip line) indicating that we had rooted cuttings growing in the field on drip line as of a date you can see in the lower right hand corner of the picture and if they flower I might attach a price sticker, print the name on the side of the pot next to it, take a picture and over-write this "cuttings picture" in June or July sometime (so no price sticker visible in the cuttings picture probably not for sale yet).
+The second from the left or the "cuttings picture" may start out showing roses on drip line (a generic picture of plants on drip line) indicating that we probably had rooted cuttings growing in the field on drip line at that time.
+When they flower and I identify them I might attach a price sticker, print the name on the side of the pot next to it, group it with others of the same variety, take a picture and over-write it.
+So no price sticker visible in the cuttings picture probably not for sale yet.

-Third picture from the left shows fru dagmar hastrup in June.
+Third picture from the left shows the variety sometime in June.

 Fru Dagmar Hastrup

-When Fru Dagmar Hastrup flowers (if it does) I will put all fru dagmar hastrup together that have flowered with the name painted on the side of the pot with a price.
+When the variety flowers (if it does) I will put all the same variety together that have flowered with the name painted on the side of the pot with a price.
 I'll turn all the pots so the price sticker is visible when I take a picture and over-write my cuttings picture.
-I'll add a link to the fru dagmar hastrup page in my instock page.
+I'll add a link to the variety page in my instock page.